Linda Le Kinff and the Art of Every Woman

 Bright, yet solemn; languid, yet composed; and touched with classic elegance, Le Kinff’s women lie outside historical time, and instead carry themselves into contemporaneity with their forward and confident dispositions.
 Informed by and in response to art history’s women, Le Kinff enlists centuries of discourse centered on the female figure and enters her own interpretation–that of every woman.

-If you’re interested in collecting works by Linda Le Kinff, contact our gallery consultants at 1-800-521-9654, ext.
+If you’re interested in collecting works by Linda Le Kinff, register for our exciting live online auctions or contact our gallery consultants at 1-800-521-9654, ext.
 4 or at firstname.lastname@example.org.